WordPress/gutenberg/packages/edit-navigation/README.md

 -   **Navigation editor / screen** - the new screen provided by Gutenberg to allow the user to edit navigations using a block-based UI.
 -   **Menus screen** - the current/existing [interface/screen for managing Menus](https://codex.wordpress.org/WordPress_Menu_User_Guide) in WordPress WPAdmin.

 _This package assumes that your code will run in an **ES2015+** environment.
-If you're using an environment that has limited or no support for ES2015+ such as IE browsers then using [core-js](https://github.com/zloirock/core-js) will add polyfills for these methods._
+If you're using an environment that has limited or no support for such language features and APIs, you should include [the polyfill shipped in `@wordpress/babel-preset-default`](https://github.com/WordPress/gutenberg/tree/HEAD/packages/babel-preset-default#polyfill) in your code._

 <br/><br/><p align="center"><img src="https://s.w.org/style/images/codeispoetry.png?1" alt="Code is Poetry." /></p>